 The difficulties experienced by anyone with significant sight loss can have a devastating effect if they are not properly advised and supported.
 In the provision of support, the needs, views and independence of the person with sight loss are of paramount importance.
 The list of possible complications is very long but includes:

-- Key information and statistics; Royal National Institute of Blind People (RNIB)
+Key information and statistics on sight loss in the UK; Royal National Institute of Blind People (RNIB)

 Registering your sight loss; Royal National Institute of Blind People (RNIB)

 Assessing fitness to drive: guide for medical professionals; Driver and Vehicle Licensing Agency